temporalio/cli/temporalcli/commandsmd/commands.md

 * `--task-queue`, `-t` (string) - Task queue name.
 Required.

-### temporal task-queue update-build-ids: Operations to update the sets of worker Build ID versions on the Task Queue.
+### temporal task-queue update-build-ids: Operations to manage Build ID versions on a Task Queue

 Provides various commands for adding or changing the sets of compatible build IDs associated with a Task Queue.
 See the help of each sub-command for more.

-### temporal task-queue update-build-ids add-new-compatible: Add a new build ID compatible with an existing ID to the Task Queue version sets.
+### temporal task-queue update-build-ids add-new-compatible: Add a new build ID compatible with an existing ID to a Task Queue's version sets

 The new build ID will become the default for the set containing the existing ID.
 See per-flag help for more.